'How it all Began...'

 There were also networked programmes such as the children’s series Freeze Frame and Harry Secombe’s religious half hour, Highway.

-TSW’s last transmission was on 31st December 1992 and the new broadcaster, ITV Westcountry, took over at midnight on New Year’s Day 1993.
-On losing their franchise, the directors of TSW decided to establish a public film and television archive based around the back catalogue of Westward and TSW programmes they owned.
-They created the TSW Film and Television Archive, one of the first and largest of what has now become a network of regional film archives.
+TSW’s last transmission was on 31st December 1992 and the new broadcaster ITV Westcountry took over at midnight on New Year’s Day 1993.
+On losing their franchise, the directors of TSW decided to establish a public film and television archive based around the back catalogue of Westward and TSW programmes and created the TSW Film and Television Archive TSWFTA, one of the first and largest of what has now become a network of regional and national film archives.
 The archive is a charitable trust, existing to preserve the region's moving image heritage.
 It is open to the public and holds film and television recordings from a wide variety of sources including donations from the general public dating back to the early 1900s.
 It is an invaluable source of rare footage reflecting the region's cultural heritage.

 Westward and TSW prided themselves on being there for the people of the South West – one TSW slogan was ‘We Bring It All Home To You’.

-The South West Film and Television Archive has taken up that mantle and strives to nurture and maintain the thousands of films and tapes in its library, whether they are news items, sport coverage, documentaries or TV series.
+The South West Film and Television Archive has taken up that mantle and strives to nurture and maintain the thousands of films and tapes in its library, whether they are news items, sports coverage, documentaries or TV series and will be making them more accessible through The Box Plymouth.